 In-person sales visits will be greatly minimized for the foreseeable future.
 And broad, untargeted sales strategies will not be sufficient with tight budgets.
 Leaders will have to consider how their digital tools fit into the ‘new-normal’ and enable their sales team to do their job.

 Use advanced analytics to help target the most likely sales leads and retention opportunities, paired with an optimized inside sales team to help sales organizations be more effective and improve speed-to-close.
-From a tactical perspective, an at-home inside sales model also allows for greater flexibility and more personalized meetings.
-Remote sales agents will also be essential to connect with customers for renewals, replacements, and upselling/cross-selling activity as physical locations remain shuttered.
+From a tactical perspective, an at-home inside sales model also allows for greater flexibility and more personalized customer experiences.
+Remote sales agents will also be essential to connect with customers for renewals, replacements, and upselling/cross-selling activity, which helps increase customer loyalty and lifetime value.

 Strategy #7: Build a new training program